gregdetre/healthyselfjournal/docs/reference/SCIENTIFIC_RESEARCH_EVIDENCE_PRINCIPLES.md

 4. **Launch parallel agents** for efficiency
 5. **Update tracking** in POTENTIAL_RESEARCH_TOPICS.md upon completion
 6. **Cross-reference** new docs with existing research
+7. **Probably** store the new doc in `docs/research/`, unless instructed otherwise, and if it makes sense to do so.

 ## Common research patterns